mriedmann/humhub-docker/README.md

 **default: `1`**

 PJAX is a jQuery plugin that uses ajax and pushState to deliver a fast browsing experience with real permalinks, page titles, and a working back button. ([ref](https://github.com/yiisoft/jquery-pjax)) This library is known to cause problems with some browsers during  installation.
 This container starts with PJAX disabled to improve the installation reliability.
 If this is set (default), PJAX is **enabled** during the **second** startup.
 Set this to `"false"` to permanently disable PJAX.
 Please note that changing this after container-creation has no effect on this behavior.

+### `PHP_MAX_EXECUTION_TIME`
+**default: `60` seconds**

+Optionally set the maximum execution time allowed to a PHP process before the fcgi will fail.
+This allows for lengthy data migrations to happen through the web interface without the response timing out.

+### `PHP_UPLOAD_MAX_FILESIZE`
+**default: `10M`

+Set the maximum upload file size allowed by PHP, which can limit uploads to something smaller than what is allowed by the humhub configuration settings.
+Set this number to at least as large as the setting in humhub configuration.

+### `PHP_P0ST_MAX_SIZE`
+**default: `10M`

+Like `PHP_UPLOAD_MAX_FILESIZE` above, this can limit upload size to something smaller than allowed by the humhub configuration settings if not set properly.
+This setting adjusts the PHP limit to the maximum POST body size, including any files uploaded as well as any other data included in the HTTP request.
+Set this number to at least as large as the setting in humhub configuration.

 ## Contribution